mantor/floristry/README.md

 TODO

 ### Hierarchy
-- Expression
+- Procedure
-    - Leaf Expression
+    - Leaf Procedure
         - Tasker
         - If
         - Wait
         - ...
-    - Branch Expression
+    - Branch Procedure
         - Sequence
         - Concurrence
         - ...

 ### Era - :pass, :present, :future
-The following methods are available on each Expressions to identify its era:
+The following methods are available on each Procedures to identify its era:

 ```
 active?